Sam Stevens betting profile: Sony Open in Hawaii - PGA TOUR

 |-13

-- Stevens has finished in the top ten twice over his last ten appearances.
+- Stevens has one top-five finish and two top-10 finishes over his last ten appearances.

 - He had his best finish at the 3M Open, where he finished second with a score of 22-under.